The Laura Brennan Award

 Guidelines for The Laura Brennan Award

-1. The Laura Brennan Award will be presented on an annual basis by the ISGO to a patient or member of the public as a recognition of outstanding achievement in the areas of gynecological oncology patient advocacy and or public and patient involvement in research.
+1. The Laura Brennan Award will be presented on an annual basis by the ISGO to a patient, organisation or member of the public as a recognition of outstanding achievement in the areas of gynecological oncology patient advocacy and or public and patient involvement in research.

 2. Candidates can be nominated by the society, the PPI group or members of the public